 In the United States, military conscription has been used many times during its wars, particularly in the Cold War.
 Even though the draft was abolished in 1973, men of draft age (between 18-25 years) still have to register with the Selective Service System within 30 days of the 18th birthday so a draft can be readily resumed if needed.

 During the Vietnam War, about two-third of American troops were volunteered, the rest were selected for military service through the drafts.
-In the beginning of the war, the names of all American men in draft-age were collected by the Selective Service.
-When someone’s name was called, he had to report to his local draft broad, which was made up of various community members, so that they could begin to evaluate.
-By this manner, local draft broads had an enormous power to decide who had to go and who would stay.
+In the beginning of the war, names of all American men in draft-age were collected by the Selective Service System.
+When someone’s name was called, he had to report to his local draft board, which was made up of various community members, so that they could begin to evaluate his draft status.
+By this manner, local draft boards had an enormous power to decide who had to go and who would stay.
 Consequently, draft board members were often under pressure from their family, relatives and friends to exempt potential draftees.

 Most of U.S. soldiers drafted during the Vietnam War were men from poor and working-class families.
 The least political power sections were mistreated.
 As a matter of fact, American forces in Vietnam included twenty-five percent poor, fifty-five percent working-class, twenty percent middle-class men, but very few came from upper-classes families.
 Many soldiers came from rural towns and farming communities.